UPDATED: Aug 12, 2020

 *Quotes are monthly and are based on a Preferred health rating class for $500,000 in 20-year term life coverage without a medical exam.

 As you can see, the older you are when you buy a term life policy, the more you’ll pay.
-But there are many variables, so it’s best to get a quote to get a better estimate of how much you might be paying.
+But there are many variables, so it’s best to get a term life insurance quote to get a better estimate of how much you might be paying.

-Another big reason why term life is so inexpensive is it doesn’t build cash value.
+Another big reason why term life is so inexpensive is it doesn’t build value like a cash value life insurance policy.
 Instead of paying monthly premiums, investing them, and waiting for the value to accumulate over time, you simply pay a set monthly premium now, for a set amount of coverage, for a set period of time (available terms are 10, 15, 20, 25, 30, 35, or 40 years).

 So, if you buy a $500,000 policy with a 20-year term for $20.31 per month, that is the same amount you’ll pay for those 20 years until the term expires.
 No, it doesn’t build cash value over those two decades, but that’s what makes it affordable.
 Cash value policies can be several times more expensive per month.
 And if you really want to get money back after the term ends, you can always look into getting a Return of Premium (ROP) policy.